DisnakeDev/disnake/docs/api/automod.rst

     .. attribute:: member_update

-        The rule will apply when a member edits their profile.
+        The rule will apply when a member joins or edits their profile.

         .. versionadded:: 2.9